sydneykmoy/cs506-final-project/README.md

   * Trimmed the two datasets so that they were looking at the same time period
   * Aggregated the multiple tweets per day by creating new features (to be used in our model)
     * We want to know the total daily reach because that gives a better sense of how many people may act upon his words
-      * Created columns for the total sum of likes, retweets, and views across all his tweets that day
+      * Created columns for the total sum of likes and retweets across all his tweets that day
+      * Removed views because missing values before 2023 means that 60% of my dataset has 0 views for those tweets, although after testing found that removing total_views from the feature set produced negligible changes in model performance, which tells us that it carried no meaningful predictive signal

     * We want to know the overall emotional tone of the day's tweets because that may effect the price of Tesla (if the tweet is angrier it may be due to something that negatively impacts Tesla, which may drive the price down, and vice versa if it's happier, etc.)
       * Created features for the mean of the joy, anger, fear, sadness, neutral, disgust, and surprise scores of all his tweets from that day